-- The subject covers the information about the drugs like, mechanism of action, physiological and biochemical effects (pharmacodynamics) as well as absorption, distribution, metabolism and excretion (pharmacokinetics) along with the adverse effects, clinical uses, interactions, doses, contraindications and routes of administration of different classes of drugs. - To Illustrate the Adverse drug reactions, Drug interactions, Pharmacovigilance and Drug discovery cycle. - To demonstrate the Organization, function of ANS, classification of neurotransmitters and the drugs acting on it. - To summarize the Pharmacology of drugs acting on various CNS diseases. - To describe the Local anesthetic agents and the drugs used in myasthenia gravis, glaucoma.
+- The subject covers the information about the drugs like, mechanism of action, physiological and biochemical effects (pharmacodynamics) as well as absorption, distribution, metabolism and excretion (pharmacokinetics) along with the adverse effects, clinical uses, interactions, doses, contraindications and routes of administration of different classes of drugs. - Understand the pharmacological actions of different categories of drugs - Explain the mechanism of drug action at organ system/sub cellular/ macromolecular levels. - Apply the basic pharmacological knowledge in the prevention and treatment of various diseases. - Summarize the pharmacology of the drugs used in ANS. - Summarize the pharmacology of the drugs used in CNS.